alangdm/block-link/README.md

 This component works as-is on all evergreen browsers (Chrome, Safari, Edge, Firefox). 💪

-This component doesn't support any IE variation, however, due to it's nature, it's possible that it will degrade gracefully on IE so that the markup and styles display properly just without the block link behavior. (⚠️ Warning ⚠️ this hasn't been tested yet)
+This component doesn't support any IE variation, however, due to it's nature, it will degrade gracefully on IE so that the markup and styles display properly just without the block link behavior, for example, clicking on links will work but clicking on the rest of the component won't.

 ## Great Articles on This Topic